RDF Stream Taxonomy: Systematizing RDF Stream Types in Research and Practice: Discussion and Future Work

 It appears that the variety of RDF stream formulations is here to stay.
 Each of the different definitions has its merits and use cases, and none of them should be disregarded.
 Instead, we call to embrace the variety of RDF streams by systematizing them in one shared taxonomy.
 The taxonomy with its semantic relations (taxonomical, flattening, grouping, extending -- see Section~\ref{sec:onto}) allows one to reason about stream types not only in terms of subclassing, but also in terms of possible conversions between them.
 This, we hope, will be a much needed step in the direction of making RDF stream applications more compatible with each other.

 RDF-STaX is embodied in an ontology that makes the taxonomy readily usable in practice.
-The ontology does not attempt to replace any existing vocabulary for describing streams or datasets, but rather aims to complement them.
+The ontology does not attempt to replace any existing vocabulary for describing streams or datasets, but rather aims to complement them and serve as a shared semantic bridge between them.
 We hope that by being non-overlapping by design and focused on a single purpose, RDF-STaX will remain useful and relevant in the long term.
-The two presented use cases, both of which were already realized in practice, are very common and well-known to the community, making the ontology all the more relevant.
+The three presented use cases, two of which were already realized in practice, are common and well-known to the community, making the ontology all the more relevant.

 Another result of this work is the nanopublications dataset, which is a collaborative, living state-of-the-art review of RDF streaming.
-Nanopublications, in our view, are a natural way to structure intersubjective scientific discourse.
+Nanopublications, in our view, are a natural way to structure the intersubjective scientific discourse.
 It is possible for example, to comment on other nanopublications, confirm or disagree with them, all in a structured manner.
-Here we propose to use this powerful tool for a very narrow field of science, but its possible future applications are certainly much broader.
+Here we propose to use this powerful tool for a very narrow field of science (RDF streaming), but its possible future applications are certainly much broader~\cite{wijkstra2021living}.
 We encourage other researchers to contribute their perspectives to the dataset or to comment on the existing assertions.

 As for future work, the theory presented in this contribution notably does not tackle the formal semantics of RDF streams.
 As with RDF datasets, it is unlikely that there can be single, unifying semantics for streams, but nonetheless, we see this area as worth exploring in the future.
 The presented survey of RDF streaming is also not a systematic review -- it only serves as a basis for the discussion in this work.
-Producing a systematic review of RDF streaming would be very valuable to the community, and we hope that the proposed taxonomy and nanopublication tooling will make creating it easier.
+Producing a systematic review of RDF streaming would be very valuable to the community, and we hope that the proposed taxonomy and the provided nanopublication tooling will make creating it easier.